 It works alongside your phone contacts.
 If somebody's in your contacts, you can communicate with them.
 Once installed, you'll be asked to enter your mobile phone number - it essentially works off that, so it's always tied to your phone number.

 First and foremost, WhatsApp is a chat app.
 You'd typically use it to send things like text messages, images, video and even documents.
 It works over the internet, so it will use your data allowance if you're not on Wi-Fi.

 You can message people individually or you can create groups - and it's this that people find most useful, despite rivals such as Apple's Messages and Facebook's own Messenger being able to do the same thing.

-But increasingly it's being used for voice calls and, more recently, video calls, too.
-You can now video call up to eight people.
+It also used for voice calls and video calls.
+You can video call up to eight people at once.

-Currently, WhatsApp has no adverts (we believe this will change in future) and it is now entirely free after a scrap of the yearly subscription charge that was in place a few years ago.
+Currently, WhatsApp has no adverts and it is free after a scrap of the yearly subscription charge that was in place a few years ago.

 WhatsApp messages and calls are end-to-end encrypted for security.
 All messages, photos, video, files, and calls are completely secure - only the sender and receiver of any message will be able to see the contents.
 Even WhatsApp can't have access to the message's contents.
 You can also protect the app with a PIN (known as two-step verification).

 WhatsApp has a menu bar that runs along the bottom of all the screens within the app.
 It has the following five tabs: Status, Calls, Camera, Chats, and Settings.
 Tap on any tab in order to access a new screen and its related features and settings.